James G. (Jim) Matlock, Ph.D.

 Jürgen Keil, Ph.D.

-Herbert Hans Jürgen Keil was born
+Herbert Hans Jürgen Keil was

-a Dip.
+followed by a Dip.
 Ed. in 1959 and B.A. hons. in 1960.
-He was a Teaching Fellow
+He was a Teaching

-in the university’s Department of Psychology for the 1960-1961
+Fellow in the university’s Department of Psychology for the

-teaching but retains the status of Emeritus Professor.
+now retired from teaching but retains the status of Emeritus Professor.

 Keil supported himself during his undergraduate studies working part-time

 as a fitter and turner in the university’s machine shop.
-One of
+One

-professor’s experiments on psychokinesis (PK).
+in a professor’s experiments on psychokinesis (PK).
 To Keil’s

 astonishment, the experiments showed that some persons were able to

 influence the apparatus through mental intention alone.
-He became interested
+He became

-Parapsychology Laboratory in 1961-1962, after which he returned to teaching
+Rhine’s Parapsychology Laboratory in 1961-1962, after which

-at the University of Tasmania.
-He remained actively engaged in parapsychology,
+he returned to teaching at the University of Tasmania.
+He remained

-however, contributing to several studies of what is called macro-PK
+studies of what is called macro-PK (large-scale, observable PK) to

-which can only be measured statistically.
-Some of this work was with
+distinguish it from micro-PK effects, which can only be measured statistically.

-parapsychologist J. G. Pratt, a collection of whose writings he later
+Some of this work was with parapsychologist J. G. Pratt, a collection

-edited and published as Gaither
+of whose writings he later edited and published as Gaither

 Pratt, a Life for Parapsychology.